 I can only tip it here on VT as I found it which wasn’t that great.
-Not, I think from lack of effort.
-I do wish them well.
+Not, I think from lack of effort and I do wish them well.

 It appears that no alcohol is served here.
 I did not use the toilets and so cannot comment but the restaurant is all on ground level without steps which should make it wheelchair accessible”.